Last updated on August 23rd, 2023 at 01:38 pm

 12 May – Ian Dury, musician and unforgettable front-man of the Blockheads (whose hits included Sex & Drugs & Rock ‘n’ Roll and Hit Me With your Rhythm Stick) was born in Harrow, Middlesex.
 He died on 27 March 2000 in Upminster, Essex.

 18 May – Nobby Stiles – footballer with Manchester United and member of England’s 1966 World Cup squad, was born in Collyhurst, Manchester.
+He died on 30 October 2020.

 9 June – Ossie Clark, fashion designer, was born in Warrington, Cheshire.
 He was murdered in London on 6 August 1996.